Falling Creek Camp

 General Camp Staff

-Being a summer camp counselor is one of the most rewarding, challenging and enjoyable jobs you will ever have.
-If you want to make a difference in the lives of children while building life skills, there’s no better place to spend your summer than Falling Creek Camp.
-As a counselor, you will be responsible for facilitating the residential experience for a cabin of (typically) eight boys.
+As a camp counselor, you will be responsible for facilitating the residential experience for a cabin of (typically) eight boys.
 Our camp staff members serve as both cabin counselors and activity staff.
-They are responsible for teaching and coaching in various activities like target and team sports, arts like woodworking and blacksmithing, and individual pursuits like farming and outdoor skills.
-We provide ample pay bonuses for certifications, completion of orientation and the entirety of the contract, and education.
+They are responsible for teaching and coaching in various activities including outdoor adventure activities, target and team sports, arts like woodworking and blacksmithing, and individual pursuits like farming and outdoor skills.
+In addition to your pay (see below), we provide ample pay bonuses for certifications, completion of orientation and the entirety of the contract, and education.

 As a camp counselor, you'll be a role model, a big brother/sister, teacher, coach, mentor, listener, memory maker, problem solver, and superhero.
 Your job is to help boys have a great experience at camp, whether you're joining them at meals, teaching in activities, leading an outdoor trip, encouraging a homesick camper, or helping them get ready for bed after a day of adventure.
 The day may be long, but you can't beat the type of day you'll have!